-To make sure you are giving us all the information we need to make a decision, you can fill out our Direct Member Reimbursement (DMR) form to make your request for payment.
+To make sure you are giving us all the information we need to make a decision, you can fill out our claim form to make your request for payment.

-You don't have to use the form, but it will help us process the information faster.
+• You don't have to use the form, but it will help us process the information faster.